SteffenBauer/64nux/README.md

 Licensed under the GNU Lesser General Public License 2.0, see LICENSE

-Original copyright Daniel Dallmann.and the LNG community
+Original copyright Daniel Dallmann and the LNG community